apache/beam/website/www/site/content/en/documentation/ml/tensorrt-runinference.md

 ### From ONNX to TensorRT engine

-In order to convert an ONNX model to a TensorRT engine you can use the following command from `CLI`:
+To convert an ONNX model to a TensorRT engine, use the following command from the `CLI`:
 ```
 trtexec --onnx=<path to onnx model> --saveEngine=<path to save TensorRT engine> --useCudaGraph --verbose
 ```

-For using `trtexec`, you can follow this [blogpost](https://developer.nvidia.com/blog/simplifying-and-accelerating-machine-learning-predictions-in-apache-beam-with-nvidia-tensorrt/) which builds a docker image built from a DockerFile.
-The dockerFile that we used is similar to it and can be found below:
+To use `trtexec`, follow the steps in the blog post [Simplifying and Accelerating Machine Learning Predictions in Apache Beam with NVIDIA TensorRT](https://developer.nvidia.com/blog/simplifying-and-accelerating-machine-learning-predictions-in-apache-beam-with-nvidia-tensorrt/).
+The post explains how to build a docker image from a DockerFile that can be used for conversion.
+We use the following Docker file, which is similar to the file used in the blog post:

 ```
 ARG BUILD_IMAGE=nvcr.io/nvidia/tensorrt:22.05-py3